Archinamon/android-gradle-aspectj/README.md

 A Gradle plugin which enables AspectJ for Android builds.
 Supports writing code with AspectJ-lang in `.aj` files which then builds into annotated java class.
+Full support of Android product flavors and build types.

 Compilation order:
 ```groovy
   if (hasRetrolambda)